hasibzunair/uniformizing-3D/README.md

 ### Directory Structure & Usage
 * `main`: Contains codes to final submission
-* `utils`: Contains helper codes to preprocess and visualize samples in dataset.
+* `others`: Contains helper codes to preprocess and visualize samples in dataset.

 ### This work is an extension of previous work